chuanqisun/blog/src/posts/20251010-porcelain-to-come.md

 > [...] with the explosive emergence of digital technology, the technical elements would shoot way ahead of the non-technical and cause a trend toward automating rather than augmenting peoples' activities.
 It would be necessary, therefore, to accelerate the co-evolutionary process, which means purposefully focusing in on the potential of human processes in concert with technological possibilities, with a special focus on those that serve to improve our collective capabilities.

-In current AI discourse, I'm not hearing "human processes" or "collective capabilities."
-Technologies in our time have distorted these ideas into fearless enhancement of human body and brain, driven by greed and ego.
+In current AI discourse, I'm not hearing "co-evolution", "human processes", or "collective capabilities."
+Technologies in our time have distorted these ideas into fearless enhancement of human mind and body, driven by greed and ego.
 We're sold the idea that full automation may lead to universal basic income.
-But in a world void of human interests, augmentation is amputation.
+But in a world void of human interests, augmentation is amputation, income is enslavement.

 ## The Metaphor Problem

 Programming as conquering the world is a terrible metaphor, yet it's preached everywhere as the only narrative.
 We started with AI defeating humans in chess and Go.
 AI labs release models that [compete for medals](https://www.nature.com/articles/d41586-025-02343-x) in mathematics.
-We call benchmarks "[Humanity's Last Exam](https://agi.safe.ai/)", framing AI against humanity.
+We call benchmarks [Humanity's Last Exam](https://agi.safe.ai/), framing AI against humanity.
 Our fantasy toward AI is plagued with dystopian visions of takeover, warfare, automation, hallmarked by the "high tech low life" world of cyberpunk.

 A recent conversation with [Pat](https://www.media.mit.edu/people/patpat/overview/), a visionary technologist at MIT, and [Phoom](https://poom.dev/), a brilliant hacker-philosopher-entrepreneur, inspired me to write this article.
 We spoke about the future of programming and agreed on the need for a different vision.
 I'm curious, what if we can choose a different metaphor for programming?